viniciusalonso/viniciusalonso.github.io/_posts/2020-01-10-understand-elixir-pattern-matching.md

 layout: post
 title: "How Elixir's pattern matching works"
 tags: ["elixir", "functional programming"]
+description: >
+  In the previous post, we’ve started to learn about Elixir’s history and functional programming.
+Today I’m gonna explain one of the most important concepts: pattern matching.

 ---

 In the previous post, we’ve started to learn about Elixir’s history and functional programming.
 Today I’m gonna explain one of the most important concepts: pattern matching.